• Skip to primary navigation

 What are the first steps to take when leaving an abusive relationship?

-The initial steps include recognizing the abuse, finding a safe space, and gathering support from trusted friends or professionals to ensure your departure is secure and informed.
+The initial steps include acknowledging the abuse, finding a secure environment, and gathering support from trustworthy friends or professionals to ensure a safe and informed departure.

 How can I rebuild my self-esteem after leaving an abusive partner?